 Truth, Respect, Empathy, and Hope

 This historical event changed the course of the history from the early years of the Virginia colony, to the founding of America and into the future.
-The perseverance, resiliency and courage of the men and women who landed at Point Comfort ensured the survival of the nascent colony and enriched those who exploited them
+The perseverance, resilience and courage of the men and women who landed at Point Comfort ensured the survival of the nascent colony and enriched those who exploited them

 Slavery in the English colonies began with this happen chance as did the collision of three cultures: Indigenous, African and European.
 Oftentimes violence and destruction were the result of the encounter, but so is the fusion of practices that are seen in many aspects of American culture, such as the preparation of foods, music, language and oral traditions.

-Learn More About the HistoryWho is Involved
+Learn More About the History

-Read More About Our Team and PartnersThe Sculpture: Three Elements
+Read More About Our Team and Partners

-Read More About the SculptureThe Sculptor
+Read More About the Memorial

 After a nation-wide search and vigorous process, Brian R. Owens was introduced at the 400 Year Commemoration of the Landing of the First Africans as the selected artist to design and sculpt the memorial to mark the 1619 historical event.
 Brian is a second-generation, professional sculptor and painter with clients from southern Florida to Michigan to California.
 He is best known for monumental bronze sculpture in public places and fine, museum quality oil portraiture.
 Brian shared, “Art is not something I do, it’s who I am.
 I didn’t choose to be an artist, it chose me.”

-Read More About the SculptorThe Site
+Read More About the Sculptor

 Criteria for consideration of where to place the memorial included: